openmpf/openmpf.github.io/docs/docs/Python-Batch-Component-API.md

 #### mpf_component_api.GenericTrack

 Class used to store the location of detected objects in a file that is not a video, image, or audio file.
-The file is of the UNKNOWN type and handled generically.

 * Constructor:
 ```python